Green Powered

 Community Choice Electricity members of towns we serve can download receipts here.

 If you are enrolled in the 25% level, you would be able to deduct 2.2 cents for each kilowatt-hour you paid for in the calendar tax year.
-If you are enrolled in the 100% level, you would be able to deduct 3.8 cents per kilowatt-hour you paid for.
+If you are enrolled in the 100% level, you would be able to deduct 3.8 cents per kilowatt-hour you paid for in 2024 and before.
+In 2025, you are able to deduct 5 cents per kilowatt-hour for Green Powered 100%.

 If you are enrolled in Green Powered Subscription, you can deduct $5 per custom block, $30 for the 600 kWh option, and $15 for the 300 kWh option.